 DACVS Board Certified Surgeon and AAHA Accredited Hospital

 In addition to the excellent surgical care provided by Dr Frankel, you may have full confidence that Bernardo Heights Veterinary Hospital is AAHA Accredited.
-This means that we have committed to the highest standard of care and have demonstrated that through adherance to the standards and passing periodic comprehensive on site evaluations.
+This means that we have committed to the highest standard of care and have demonstrated that through adherance to the standards and passing periodic comprehensive on site and off site evaluations.
 Only 12-15% of veterinary hospitals in the US and Canada are accredited by AAHA, so we are very proud of this, and we know that it makes a difference in the overall quality of care that we provide to your pet, surgery included.
 For more details about the benefits of doing your procedure in an AAHA certified hospital, see the AAHA webpage.

 In summary, we promise to communicate with you throughout the process, and make your pet's surgery as stress-free, pain free, and beneficial as possible.

 If you have any questions or comments about how we can help your pet through orthopedic surgery, please contact us today for a complimentary orthopedic exam.
 You may call us, email us, request more information, or directly request a complimentary orthopedic exam.